Chapter 8.38

 8.38.060 Permit fees – Permit application requirements.

-A. Special event permit fees are established by the city’s rates and fees ordinance ( Chapter 3.68 SMC), which is regularly reviewed, amended, and adopted by the city council.
+A. SEP and MPUP fees are established by the city’s rates and fees ordinance (Chapter 3.68 SMC), which is regularly reviewed, amended, and adopted by the city council.

 B. Timely Submission of Application.
-Any person or organization desiring to sponsor a special event should apply for a special event permit at least 60 days before the date on which the event is to occur.
-Applicant should have all other required permits issued or their applications underway before submitting a special event application with the city.
+Any person or organization desiring to organize an activity that requires a permit under this chapter should apply for the permit at least 60 calendar days before the date on which the event or park use is to occur.
+Applicant should have all other required permits issued or their applications underway before submitting the application.
 Failure to apply within the 60-day deadline will not be grounds for denying any protected event.

 E. Insurance.
-Proof of insurance is required as a condition for issuing a special event permit, except when the activity is a protected event.
-The “City of Sequim” must be named as an additional insured on the certificate of liability insurance, and applicant must provide a printout of the insurer’s endorsement language as well as the certificate.
-The types and amounts of insurance required will be determined by the city based on the risk of exposure of the event.
-The minimum liability limit requirement is $1,000,000 per occurrence unless a lower minimum amount is specifically agreed to in writing by the director.
+Proof of insurance is required as a condition for issuing an SEP or MPUP, except when the activity is a protected event.
+The “City of Sequim” must be named as an additional insured on the certificate of liability insurance, and applicant must provide applicable insurer endorsement language as well as the certificate.
+The types and amounts of insurance required will be determined by the city based on the risk of exposure of the event or use.
+The minimum liability limit requirement is $1,000,000 per occurrence unless a lower minimum amount is specifically agreed to in writing by the director or designee.

-G. Cleanup Deposits.
-The applicant/sponsor of a nonexempt, non-protected event may be required to pay a cleanup deposit if, in the discretion of the director or designee, the event is likely to create a substantial need for cleanup.
-The deposit may be refunded after the event if the area used has been cleaned and restored to the same condition as existed prior to the event.
-If not, the applicant/sponsor will be billed for the actual cost of cleanup and restoration and the cleanup deposit will be applied toward payment of that bill.
+G. Cleanup Deposits and Reimbursement for Repairs.
+The applicant/organizer of a nonexempt, nonprotected special event or park use may be required to pay a cleanup deposit if, in the discretion of the director or designee, the event or use is likely to create a substantial need for cleanup.
+The permit may include a provision that the applicant/event organizer must reimburse the city for any cost of repairs that must be made to city property as a result of the event or use.
+The deposit may be refunded after the event if the area used has been cleaned and restored to the same condition as existed before the event.
+If not, the applicant/organizer will be billed for the actual cost of cleanup and restoration and the cleanup deposit will be applied toward payment of that bill.

 8.38.070 Authority of responsible official – Director authorized to adopt rules and regulations.

-The director is the responsible official for purposes of issuing special event permits.
+The director is the responsible official for purposes of issuing SEPs and MPUPs.
 The responsible official is authorized to:

-A. Issue, issue with conditions, deny or revoke permits for special events occurring within the city limits, pursuant to the procedures established in this chapter.
+A. Issue, issue with conditions, deny, or revoke permits for special events occurring within the city limits or park uses in city parks, pursuant to the procedures established in this chapter.

 B. Determine the special event venue, including the setting of reasonable boundaries for the special event venue, balancing the special event requirements and the public health, safety, and welfare.

-C. Inform the special event permit applicant of the need to obtain permits from other local, state or federal public agencies in order to be eligible for a special event permit, and ensure that those permits are obtained before issuing the special event permit.
+C. Inform applicants of the need to obtain permits from other local, state, or federal public agencies in order to be eligible for an SEP or MPUP, and ensure that those permits are obtained before the city issues the permit.

-D. Waive permit fees and determine what, if any, limited conditions may be imposed on protected events.
+D. Waive permit fees and other application requirements and determine what, if any, limited conditions may be imposed on protected events.

-The director is authorized to promulgate additional rules and regulations that are consistent with and that further the terms and requirements set forth in this chapter and the provisions of law that pertain to the conduct and operation of a special event.
+The director is authorized to promulgate additional rules and regulations that are consistent with and that further the terms and requirements set forth in this chapter and the provisions of law that pertain to the conduct and operation of special events and park uses.
 (Ord.
+2024-020 § 1 (Exh.
+A); Ord.
 2019-009 § 1 (Exh.
 A))

 8.38.080 General permit conditions.

-The city may condition the issuance of a special event permit by imposing reasonable requirements concerning the time, place and manner of the event, and such requirements as are necessary to protect the safety and rights of persons and property, and the control of traffic.
+The city may condition the issuance of an SEP or MPUP by imposing reasonable requirements concerning the time, place, and manner of the event, and such requirements as are necessary to protect the safety and rights of persons and property, and the control of traffic.

-Special events that require application for and issuance of a special event permit may be located within all zones.
-Such events must be conducted consistent with the conditions set forth in the issued special event permit.
+Events or park uses that require application for and issuance of a permit may be located within all zones.
+Such events must be conducted consistent with the conditions set forth in the issued permit.

-Before issuing a special event permit the director or designee will consider whether adequate plans for parking exist to meet the need generated by the proposed event; whether the proposed event unreasonably compounds impacts of other activities such as events or construction on the date(s) requested; whether the proposed event location has been unreasonably impacted by the number of events in a one-year period; and any other and additional conditions deemed necessary by the director or designee to reasonably ensure that the proposed event does not create a likelihood of endangering participants or spectators.
+Before issuing an SEP or MPUP the director or designee will consider whether adequate plans for parking exist to meet the need generated by the proposed activity; whether the proposed activity unreasonably compounds impacts of other activities such as events or construction on the date(s) requested; whether the proposed location has been unreasonably impacted by the number of events in a one-year period; and any other and additional conditions deemed necessary by the director or designee to reasonably ensure that the proposed activity does not create a likelihood of endangering participants or spectators.

 Other conditions or considerations include but are not limited to:

-A. All temporary structures approved with a special event permit must be removed within 24 hours of the conclusion of the event or as specified in conditions attached to the permit, leaving the site in the same condition as it was prior to the temporary structures’ placement.
+A. All temporary structures approved with an SEP or MPUP must be removed within 24 hours of the conclusion of the activity or as specified in conditions attached to the permit, leaving the site in the same condition as it was before the temporary structures’ placement.

 B. Fumes, Odors, and Dust.
 Special events that create noxious fumes, offensive odors, or excessive amounts of airborne dust are not permitted.
 Applicant is required to meet applicable state standards regarding the control of such nuisances.

 C. Other Permit Requirements.
-The city may require proper insurance, indemnification and hold harmless agreements, proof of possession of any federal, state, county or local required permits or licenses, damage deposits, deposits for payment for cleanup, traffic control, security and other similar requirements, including any applicable provisions for business licenses and collection and reporting of sales tax; which will be identified in the permit.
+The city may require evidence of insurance coverage; signed indemnification and hold harmless agreements; proof of possession of any federal, state, county, or local required permits or licenses; damage deposits; deposits for payment for cleanup, traffic control, and security; and other similar requirements, including any applicable provisions for business licenses and collection and reporting of sales tax.
+All requirements will be identified in the permit.

 D. Priority of Permit Issuance.
-Events sponsored by the city of Sequim have priority when scheduling dates and public venues for special events.
-All other events, except protected events, will be scheduled on a first-come, first-served basis not more than one year prior to the proposed date of the event.
-If more than one event sponsor submits an application for an event that would occur on the same date and venue, the following criteria will be applied in the following order:
+Events sponsored by the city of Sequim have priority when scheduling dates and public venues.
+All other events, except protected events, will be scheduled on a first-come, first-served basis not more than 12 months prior to the proposed date of the event.
+If more than one event organizer submits an application for an event or park use that would occur on the same date and venue, the following prioritization criteria will be applied in the following order:

-1. The event and/or the event organizer have a demonstrated history of success in producing events in Sequim, Clallam County or the Olympic Peninsula.
+1. The organizer has a demonstrated history of success in producing events in Sequim, Clallam County, or the Olympic Peninsula.

 2. The event has been recommended for funding by the lodging tax advisory committee or has received any other city grant.

-The city through the director or designee may deny an application for a special event permit.
+The city through the director or designee may deny an application for an SEP or MPUP.
 Grounds for denial may include, but are not limited to, the following:

 A. The applicant provides false or misleading information.